Netherlands Research School of Gender Studies

 The Postcolonial Studies Initiative at Utrecht University is intended as a platform for research into postcolonial issues, specifically focused on their application within Europe.
 The PCI organises activities such as lectures, film series, masterclasses and seminars, striving for greater interaction with society at large.
 As such it brings together a number of researchers from diverse areas and disciplines, both from Utrecht University and from other universities.

 GEMMA is the first Erasmus Mundus Master´s Degree in Women’s and Gender Studies in Europe.
 It is a programme of excellence supported by the European Commission, which first selected it as an Erasmus Mundus Master Course in 2006.
-In July 2011, GEMMA was once again selected for funding under the prestigious Erasmus Mundus brand and distinguished from amongst 177 submitted project proposals as “a pilot project and model in the field of Women´s Studies and Gender Studies in a European and global perspective”.
+In 2011 and 2017, GEMMA was once again selected for funding under the prestigious Erasmus Mundus brand and distinguished as “a pilot project and model in the field of Women´s Studies and Gender Studies in a European and global perspective”.

 Ask Annabel 2.0